 - In women, giving birth, or hyperemesis gravidarum (severe nausea and vomiting during pregnancy)

 How is Mallory-Weiss syndrome diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him if you recently had severe vomiting or an injury to your abdomen.
-Tell him if you had blood in your vomit or bowel movement, and when you first saw the blood.
+Tell your provider if you recently had severe vomiting or an injury to your abdomen.
+Tell your provider if you had blood in your vomit or bowel movement, and when you first saw the blood.
 You may also need any of the following:

 - Endoscopy is a procedure used to examine your esophagus.
 An endoscope is a long, flexible tube with a light on the end.
 Your healthcare provider will guide the tube down your throat to the tear.

 - Blood tests are used to check the number of red blood cells (RBCs).
 A low number of RBCs may mean you have anemia from the blood loss.
 Blood tests will also show how well your blood clots.